mcagov/beacons/.github/ISSUE_TEMPLATE/expected---actual---steps-to-reproduce.md

 ---
 name: Expected / Actual / Steps to reproduce
-about: Issue template to cover bugs, feature requests and 'not to selves' for future sprints
+about: Issue template to cover bugs, feature requests and 'note to selves' for future sprints
 title: ''
 labels: ''